revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 ## 1. RevoGrid Scheduler

-[RevoGrid Scheduler](/scheduler/) is built on top of RevoGrid’s high-performance data grid foundation.
+[RevoGrid JavaScript Scheduler](/jsscheduler/) is built on top of RevoGrid’s high-performance data grid foundation.

 That matters because real scheduling interfaces are usually not just timelines.
 They are grids with a timeline attached.